 I spent a good deal of time in this room, so enjoyable was the music it was making.
 This pair of ES14N speakers might be a very late pre-production model, but there's really nothing that needs any further attention other than to get them available in dealers for demo.
 They're punchy, go deeper than expected for the cabinet size without trying to do stuff they can't do, vocals are well presented, treble is crisp without edginess and the music drives along with pace.
 Worth noting here is the relatively compact size of the T+A electronics, fitting easier in to most homes but proving here that there seems to be very little impact on their performance.

-Aqua / Accuphase / Ophidian
+Aqua / Luxman / Ophidian

-Aqua source and Ophidian's newly launched Voodoo speakers - literally a very large departure from their more familiar products - sandwiched a VU equipped Accuphase integrated amp.
+Aqua source and Ophidian's newly launched Voodoo speakers - literally a very large departure from their more familiar products - sandwiched a VU equipped Luxman integrated amp.
 Lots of distinctive cables and stuff to connect it all together.
 This system wasn't doing the Ophidian's any favours, the whole sounding curiously boxy and wooly - I know they're better than this.
 This is not the first time I've struggled to understand what a system equipped with Aqua is trying to achieve.

 NVA